johnsonlab/OvSim/README.md

 ### hOvSim

 hOvSim is a "fork" of OvSim, really just R function settings tuned to reflect the human ovary's number of follicles and reproductive lifespan.
-Example output of hOvsim is found as follows, where the daily fixed probability that each primordial follicle stays growth arrested (*phold*) = 0.9995, and the conditional probability that each growing follicle survives that day (*cond.pdub*) is 0.9:
+Example output of hOvsim is found as follows, where the daily fixed probability that each primordial follicle stays growth arrested (*phold*) = 0.9995, and the conditional probability that each growing follicle survives that day (*cond.pdub*) is 0.9.
+As of 1/1/16 the scale in the middle panel is set incorrectly.
+For orientation's sake, if time zero is human age at menarche (puberty, ~15), age 35 is day 7300, age 40 is day 9125, and age 50 is day 12775 (the end of the simulation).

 ![hOvSim](hOvSim_Figures/final_9995_90.jpg)